mertsev/fullstack-slides/7-Homework.md

    ```
 4. Install DBeaver Community Edition and connect to your database.
 5. Explore the interface and view your created table and data.
+6. Test data persistence: Stop the containers with `docker-compose down`, restart with `docker-compose up`, and verify your data is still there.
+   **Bonus:** Use `docker volume ls` to see your created volume and `docker volume inspect <volume_name>` to explore its details.

 ---